-Visit our 2015 Lineup page for more information about this year’s bands, callers, and instructors.
+Visit our 2015 Lineup page for more information about last year’s bands, callers, and instructors.

 Welcome to CROMA’s website, where you’ll find the Central Rockies’ hub for all things old-time!
 We encourage you to browse our site to:

 - Book an old-time string band for your event

 - Learn more about old-time music